 What Are The Most Common Misconceptions About Outsourcing To India?

 India’s vastness often leads to misconceptions about its culture and business, especially for those who haven’t experienced living or working there.
-This applies to both general stereotypes of India and to business.
+This applies to both general stereotypes of India and business.
 Many companies operate very successfully from India – DATAMARK has a team in both Chennai and Mumbai.

 India is the most populous nation on earth.
 In June this year, India overtook China and now has around 1.486 billion citizens.
-With its ever-expanding population, India showcases exceptional adaptability to technology and boasts a vast talent pool despite being about a third of the land mass of the continental USA.
+With its ever-expanding population, India showcases exceptional adaptability to technology and boasts a vast talent pool despite being about a third of the landmass of the continental USA.

 India’s Role in Global Outsourcing